The 8 Best Telematics Companies in 2025

 live map view - a benefit of verizon's vehicle tracking solution

-Verizon also has some outstanding driver management features, such as a leaderboard and points system, which rewards safety and productivity.
+Verizon also has some outstanding driver management features, such as a leaderboard and points system, which reward safety and productivity.

 On the flip side, you can keep track of problem drivers with alerts for dangerous driving and idling, which are sent to both drivers and management.
 You’ll be able to collect data on driving style and driving history, making it easy to identify drivers who require further training.